 By using moment bounds for the occupation times of the random walk $(S_n)_n$, that is the number of indices $i\le n$ such that $S_i=x$ (for $x\in \mathbb Z$), the asymptotic domination of the linear part $(n-1)L_n$ will follow.
 In the particular case when $S_k=k$, our process $U_n$ corresponds to the classical $U$-statistic with independent entries $ \xi_i $.
 There under second moment assumptions on $\xi $ one has $\var[R_n]=O(n^2)$ while $\var[(n-1)L_n]$ is of order $n^3$.
 It turns out that for the random walk in random scenery, considered here, the Hoeffding decomposition is helpful in spite of the dependence.

 The $U$-statistic indexed by a random walk was examined by Cabus and Guillotin-Plantard \cite{cab} and Guillotin-Plantard and Ladret \cite{guil}, but only in the case of finite fourth moments.
 We will extend their results to the case when $h_1(\xi_1)$ is in the normal domain of attraction of a stable distribution.
 However, we then have to overcome another obstacle which results from the lack of second moments, which was crucial in the above argument.
 To deal with this problem, we will adapt a truncation method Heinrich and Wolf \cite{hein} introduced to study $U$-statistics with stable limits under independent random variables.

-One might expect the linear part to dominate the asymptotic behaviour (and we will indeed show this).
-But this is not obvious, as the random walk in random scenery shows some long range dependent behaviour.
-For other models of long range dependence (e.g. Gaussian sequences with slowly decaying covariances), both the linear part and the remainder term might contribute to the limit distribution, see Beutner and Z\"ahle \cite{beut}.
+Note that for other models of long range dependence (e.g. Gaussian sequences with slowly decaying covariances), both the linear part and the remainder term might contribute to the limit distribution, see Beutner and Z\"ahle \cite{beut}.